-The official height for an electronic dartboard is also 173cm (5 feet, 8 inches) from the floor to the bullseye.
-The throwing distance for an electronic dartboard is 244cm.
+The official electronic dart board height, also known as a soft tip dart board, is 173cm (5 feet, 8 inches) from the floor to the bullseye.
+The soft tip dart board throwing distance is 244cm (8 feet).
 An increase from the previous distance of 237cm.

 Pro advice from Wayne Weening on the best place to hang your dartboard (so you’ll actually play).

 And if you lose track of this article, no worries.
-Our range of quality Shot darts mats will take away the guesswork – it has the essential distances written on it, as well as providing that all important protection for your hardwood floors, while also saving dart points from themselves.
+Our range of quality Shot dart mats will take away the guesswork – it has the essential distances written on it, as well as providing that all-important protection for your hardwood floors, while also saving dart points from themselves.
 Because any dart going three rounds with a concrete garage floor will always lose.
 To help your points stay, err, pointy, Shot bristle dartboards also feature staple free technology for fewer bounce outs.

 The room you need for your darts setup

-We recommend an area of at least 152cm W x 3.35m area of (about 5 feet wide by 11 feet long) for safe and enjoyable darts games.
-This will help look after you and your mates, and keep the furnishings in your games room, man-cave or she-shed nice and shipshape.
+We recommend an area of at least 152cm W x 3.35m area of (about5 feet wide by 11 feet long) for safe and enjoyable darts games.
+This will help look after you and your mates and keep the furnishings in your game room, man-cave, or she-shed nice and ship shape.

 Lights, surrounds, action!

 Ok, now you’ve got your area mapped out and measured, what else could you do to get the most out of your home darts games?
 If you’ve got great lighting in your darts space, you’re already going to have higher scores.
-But if it’s too dim, or casts weird shadows, you may want to add better light to the space or a light around your dartboard itself.
-Consider adding a dartboard surround to raise your game – it’s a lightweight, easily installed way to protect your walls, and bring a bit of style to your dart lane.
+But if it’s too dim, or casts weird shadows, you may want to consider adding better light to the space or a light around your dartboard itself such as the Shot Stadium Dartboard Lights.
+Another item to consider adding in order to elevate your space and game is a dartboard surround.
+It’s a lightweight, easily installed way to protect your walls, and bring a bit of style to your dart lane.